JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 }
 ```

-A lot of code setting-up all the conditions requiring release in `dispose()` has been omitted for simplicity.
+A lot of code setting up all the conditions requiring release in `dispose()` has been omitted for simplicity.

 Regardless, it illustrates the basic pattern, which is:
 * In this case, the parent disposable is passed into the constructor,